Examining the Changing Racial Composition of Three States’ Prison Populations

-A review of the composition of prison populations in three states found that drops in prison admissions, prison populations, or both, in recent years have been especially pronounced among nonwhites according to a brief released today by the Council of State Governments (CSG) Justice Center.
+A review of the composition of prison populations in three states found that drops in prison admissions, prison populations, or both, in recent years have been especially pronounced among nonwhites according to a brief released on March 26, 2015, by the Council of State Governments (CSG) Justice Center.

 This brief focuses on three states—Georgia, Connecticut and North Carolina—where bipartisan groups of state leaders enacted major criminal justice reforms and subsequently saw the number of people incarcerated markedly decline in their states.
 A closer look showed that these three states experienced significant reductions in the number of people admitted to prison, with the steepest declines among blacks and Hispanics.

 Among the brief’s highlights:

 - Georgia: Since 2012, prison admissions have dropped by 8 percent.
 While admissions for whites remained unchanged, admissions among blacks dropped by 11 percent.

 - Connecticut: The total number of people in Connecticut prisons declined by almost 17 percent between 2008 and 2015.
 Meanwhile, the drop in the number of blacks and Hispanics during the same period—21 percent and 23 percent, respectively—was three times as steep as the decline in the number of whites.

 - North Carolina: Total admissions to prison in the state dropped by 21 percent between 2011 and 2014, and the declines were even larger for blacks and Hispanics, with drops of 26 percent and 37 percent, respectively.
 Declines for these groups in the prison population were also substantial, with blacks and Hispanics dropping by 12 percent and 16 percent, respectively, while whites fell a little more than 1 percent.